tonai/react-per-form/doc/docs/guides/10-watch.md

 You can use the `useWatch` hook to declare a state that will contains the values of the watched fields.

-The `useWatch` take only one optional parameter to define the list of field names you want to watch (you can provide a string an array of string or nothing to watch all values).
+The `useWatch` take only one optional parameter to define the list of field names you want to watch (you can provide a string, an array of string or nothing to watch all values).

 import SimpleHookUseWatch from '@site/src/demo/SimpleHookUseWatch';
 import SimpleHookUseWatchSource from '!!raw-loader!@site/src/demo/SimpleHookUseWatch';